biojava/biojava.github.io/wiki/BioJava_talk:CookBook3:NCBIQBlastService.md

 It works now with the fixed biojava-live svn.
 For some odd reason that also fixed the first bug.
-I only had to give rqb a blank setAdvancedOptions otherwise that would give an error.
+I only had to give rqb a blank setAdvancedOptions otherwise that would give a new error.

 Sorry for ruining this wiki discussion page with these posts that are obviously not done the correct way, i am new to this ;)